 - Kensington Palace unveils a palace of secret stories and public lives

 An actual royal palace - it's where Prince William lives with the Duchess of Cambridge and their two kids.
 Though you won't bump into them in the hallway, it's still a fascinating window into the lives of royals past and present.
+The Diana: Her Fashion Story exhibition celebrates the life and style of the 'People's Princess'.

 London's Kensington Palace has been a royal residence for over 300 years.
 At Queen Victoria's behest, the State Rooms were opened to the public in 1899, on her 80th birthday.
 Since then it's been both a private residence for the royal family and a public museum.